-If one is at high risk of fracture, you are at greater risk of having a broken bone from osteoporosis if you don’t take the medication than you are of having a side effect from the medication if you do.
+People at high risk of fracture are more likely to have a broken bone if they don’t take medication than to have a side effect from prescribed medication.

 All medications have potential side effects, even over the counter ones that we buy and use routinely.
-With osteoporosis medications, the more serious side effects - difficulty healing after dental surgery that affects the jawbone and an unusual break in the thigh – happen to a very small number of people.
+With osteoporosis medications, the more serious side effects like not healing after dental surgery happen to a very small number of people.
 Be sure to talk to your doctor about your concerns regarding risk factors.

-Following the dosing requirements may be especially hard if the patient has many conditions requiring many drug treatments.
+Following the dosage may be hard if you have many conditions needing many drug treatments.

 Not all medications are covered under provincial or private drug plans, or there are restrictions on who is covered.

-The regimen for administering the drug may be difficult.
+The schedule for taking the drug may be difficult.